- Our Story

 Materials, tools and technology

 To support the growing skateboard building community, Roarockit continously expands and improves the materials offered to build custom boards.
-From entry-level all-in-one complete kits, to individual products, to Pro-Builder kits, the materials are constantly changing to meet the ever increasing demands of skilled custom board builders.
+From entry-level all-in-one complete kits, to individual products, to the Advanced Collab Kits and Pro-Builder kits, the materials are constantly changing to meet the ever increasing demands of skilled custom board builders.

 Teachers love Roarockit